daronphang/coding_resources/javascript/OOP.md

 document.getElementById("demo").innerHTML = myCar.show();
 ```
 ## Getters and Setters:
 Getters are used to bind an object property to a function that is called when that property is looked up.
+Setters are used to execute a function whenever a property is attempted to be changed.

 ```javascript
 let user = {